 Lauren Sullivan is in the process of completing her RBT certification.
 She plans to graduate from Grand Valley State University in May of 2019 with a bachelor’s degree in child psychology.
 She has worked extensively with children of all ages and abilities, both at a daycare center and as a volunteer.
 She has worked with the Miracle League of Michigan, helping children with cognitive and physical disabilities learn how to play baseball.
 She hopes to obtain her BCBA and master’s degree in school psychology.
 In her free time she enjoys reading and traveling.

-Katie Spoelman graduated with a BS in Exercise Science, with minors in Nutrition and Neuroscience from Miami University in 2012.
+Katie VanAcker graduated with a BS in Exercise Science, with minors in Nutrition and Neuroscience from Miami University in 2012.
 After working in New Mexico with Teach for America, she acquired her Level I Teaching License in Health Sciences and taught for a total of 3 years.
 She has a passion for working with children and in addition to her teaching career, was a counselor, teen director, program director, and summer director for YMCA Camp Pendalouan for a total of 11 years.
-As of April 2018, Katie will have acquired her Specialist degree in School Psychology from Grand Valley State University.
-She currently holds a MS in School Psychology and a Certificate in Applied Behavior Analysis.
-It is her hope to pursue a BCBA in addition to continuing in her role as a school psychologist for Holland Public Schools.
-In her free time, Katie enjoys teaching a variety of group exercise classes, running, and spending time in the outdoors with her family, two yellow labs, and fiance.
+In April 2018 Katie acquired her Specialist degree in School Psychology from Grand Valley State University.
+She also holds a MS in School Psychology and a Certificate in Applied Behavior Analysis.
+It is her hope to pursue a BCBA in addition to continuing in her role as a school psychologist for Zeeland Public Schools.
+In her free time, Katie enjoys teaching a variety of group exercise classes, running, and spending time in the outdoors with her family, two yellow labs, and husband.